stephdewit/svn-externals-helper/README.md

 # Disclaimer

 If you need these scripts, **you're in serious troubles**.
-You should urgently rethink the way your repository is organized.
+You should urgently rethink the way your code is organized.

 A more [modern SCM](http://git-scm.com) will also greatly improve the way you work.